 Offering us a heartfelt and assured exploration of 1990s youth subculture, Jonah Hill’s new film Mid90s is an objective view of the coming of age process.
 Here Hill reflects the pre-digital age of a changing 90s landscape, with a documentary-like precision, wrapping the audience in a claustrophobic 4:3 format, while taking us on a journey into the complex relationship between a peer group and a young teenager.
 Meanwhile, the film’s energetic soundtrack and handheld camera work echo the work of Gus Van Sant’s Paranoid Park in creating a realistic and engaging reflection of early adolescence that is genuinely captivating if at times unstructured.

-During a summer in 90s Los Angeles, 13 year old Stevie (Sunny Suljic) finds belonging and acceptance in a peer group of older skaters.
-Escaping the trappings of his abusive yet conflicted older brother Ian (Lucas Hedges) and tender yet struggling mother Dabney (Katherine Waterson).
-As Stevie’s bond to the group increases, he is taken on a journey of self discovery, family turmoil and friendship realities.
-Challenging the boundaries of his social and family structures.
+During a long hot summer in 90s Los Angeles, we join 13-year-old Stevie (Sunny Suljic) as he finds belonging and acceptance among a group of older street skaters.
+Here we see Stevie escape the shadow of his aggressive and conflicted older brother Ian (Lucas Hedges) and his loving yet struggling single mum Dabney (Katherine Waterson).
+As Stevie’s bond with his new peer group increases, he finds himself taken on a journey of self-discovery.
+But all is not perfect, as Stevie navigates the pitfalls of his new friendships.

 Director: Jonah Hill